bluewitch/dwulf-manifesto/manifesto/Obsidian Vault/Story of my Life.md

 # Legal Eagle

 Life has a way of tossing you into the deep end when you least expect it.
 Fresh into my freelancing career, I was drifting—hungry for work, tethered to my tech, when a newly minted attorney named Quin Kiet strode into my orbit.
 He had a proposition: set up his office’s computer network, take on the mantle of IT guru, and in return, he’d unlock the mysteries of the legal world for me.
 LLCs, contracts, courts, taxes—the whole labyrinthine mess.
-Plus, a monthly stipend, off the books.
+Plus, a monthly stipend, off the books, of course.
 It was a handshake deal I couldn’t refuse.

 I got to work, threading cables like a digital spider.
 I wired up his LAN, routers, and switches, planting Linux at the heart of our servers—my fortress of choice.
 The workstations, though?
 Windows.
 I fought it tooth and nail—security was my gospel, and Microsoft’s swiss-cheese OS grated against every OpSec instinct I had.
 But the staff clung to their Windows-only software, too stubborn to climb the Linux learning curve.
-I pitched Wine as a bridge for compatibility, but they wouldn’t bite.
+I even pitched Wine as a bridge for compatibility, but they wouldn’t bite.
 So, I relented, grumbling as I locked it down as best I could.

 The tech was a breeze—second nature to me.
 The legal system?
 A circus of inefficiency.
 Courthouses and law offices seemed to hum with an anti-tech force field.
 Fax machines—fax machines—were still the lifeblood of their workflow.
 It was like watching a judge in robes summon a medieval courier, scribbling on parchment with a quill, dusting the ink, sealing it with a wax-stamped ring, and sending it off with orders to shuffle forms through a chain of clerks and mailmen.
 Then they’d do it all over again.
 I’d seen cleaner code in my Commodore days.